Effective Change Management Process: 9 Essential Steps

 During these discussions, you will begin formulating a mutual conclusion, and because everyone has contributed to it, you already have considerable investment from your key employees.

-Not all the people who will facilitate the change process will be managers.
-Identify influential staff members at every organizational level.
 These people must become your change champions, and once again, talking, listening, and asking for commitment are the best ways to get them on your side.
 Be honest about your need for their support, and make them part of your change management leadership team.

-Step #4: Create and Communicate the Vision
+Create and communicate the vision

-In the initial steps of the process, you formulated a vision of what you want to achieve.
-The bigger the changes you want to make, the more compelling this vision must be.
 As we have seen, a significant change might even result in changes to the overall vision and mission of the company.
-But keeping it to yourself and a select team won’t inspire the whole organization.
-You also need to communicate the vision successfully.
+But keeping it to yourself and a select team will not inspire the whole organization.

 The more people you can persuade to be passionate about your vision, the less opposition you will face.
 Remember that resistance to change is very much a part of human nature.
-As far as possible, you need to overcome it.
-The more people who will wholeheartedly commit to change, the better.
-Even those who are lukewarm about change will toe the line and give it a chance if managers and colleagues they respect believe in it.

 When people express concerns, you should listen carefully.
 They may have a genuine point that you should take into consideration.
-Be open, be honest, and keep the communication channels open.
-Change is a team effort.

 Preparing your people to adopt change is vital to a successful change management process, but you also need to look for stumbling blocks that could hinder the most committed of your change champions.
 These could include: